 Not remembering a book name is as frustrating as it gets for us book lovers.
-It happened to all of us to remember vague information about the plot, or character names, what the book was about, but to not be able for the life of us to name the book.
+It happened to all of us to remember vague information about the plot, or character names, and what the book was about, but to not be able for the life of us to name the book.

-Knowing how to find a book by plot or to find a book using a vague description can get you out of some very annoying situations and can help you avoid restless nights spent trying to remember a book title.
+Knowing how to find a book title by plot or to find a book using a vague description can get you out of some very annoying situations and can help you avoid restless nights spent trying to remember a book title.

 First of all, don’t feel bad, we all go through it and it’s no indication of your mental abilities.
 Our brains simply work against us sometimes.
 The good news is that we have a plethora of tools at our disposal to fight back.

 Here’s a couple of the most useful ways for you to find a book title by plot description.

 1. Google Search + Google Books